eliminmax/eambfc/README.md

 ## Supported platforms

-It should be possible to compile and run `eambfc` itself on any POSIX\* system with a C99 compiler.
-If that is not the case, it's a bug.
+It should be possible to compile and run `eambfc` itself for any system that supports the APIs specified in the POSIX.1-2008 version of the POSIX standard, using a compiler targeting any version of C from C99 on.

-\* *Specifically POSIX.1-2008.
-Compilation requires the optional C-Language Development Utilities, or at least something similar enough.
-It probably works on systems that comply with any version of the POSIX standard from POSIX.1-2001 on, and with any newer version of ISO standard C, but if it does not, it's not considered a bug.*
+All Makefiles aim to use **only** functionality POSIX.1-2008 requires `make` to support, which is very limited, and other than the `unit_test_driver` target as documented below, no Makefile targets depend on non-standard tools or behavior.

+### Non-portable functionality

+If the `BFC_LONGOPTS` macro is defined to have a nonzero value at compile time, the GNU C library's `getopts_long` function is used instead of the POSIX-standard `getopts`, to support GNU-style `--long-options`.

+In the C Source code, GCC attributes and pragmas are used, but only if they work with both `gcc` and `clang`, and preprocessor directives are used to ensure that they are only exposed if the `__GNUC__` macro is defined.

+#### Unit tests

+Unit tests do not aim for the same level of portability as the rest of the project.

+* Unit tests use the CUnit framework for unit testing.

+* Some unit tests use the LLVM disassembler through LLVM 19's C interface, to ensure that the codegen actually generates the right machine code - if I made a mistake in the codegen, it's more likely I'll make the same mistake when writing my own disassembler and it'll be uncaught, so I'd rather use something far more established instead.

+* In the future, unit tests will use a 3rd-party library to test generation of JSON-formatted error messages for the same reason I used LLVM's disassembler.

 ## Building and Installing